ML-EDM/ML-EDM/README.md

 *  decisions that once made can never be reconsidered ;
 *  fixed decision costs which do not depend on the triggering time and the decisions made.

-We introduce a more general problem, called Machine Learning based Early Decision Making (ML-EDM), which consists in optimizing the decision times of models in a wide range of settings where data is collected over time.
+In order to overcome these limitations, we introduce a more general problem, called Machine Learning based Early Decision Making (ML-EDM), which consists in optimizing the decision times of models in a wide range of settings where data is collected over time.
 After defining the ML-EDM problem, ten challenges are identified and proposed to the scientific community to further research in this area.
 These challenges open important application perspectives.

 ## Proposed challenges